 \section{Discussions and Conclusion}

-This study introduces an efficient likelihood-free inference framework for dynamical modeling of viral infection, leveraging the Bayesian Optimization for Likelihood-Free Inference (BOLFI) algorithm.
+This study introduces an efficient likelihood-free inference framework for parameter estimation in viral infection dynamics, leveraging the Bayesian Optimization for Likelihood-Free Inference (BOLFI) algorithm.
 By applying BOLFI to influenza A virus experimental data, we demonstrate that complex mechanistic models with high-dimensional parameter spaces can be inferred accurately and efficiently, even in the absence of explicitly used likelihood functions.

 While previous work derived analytical likelihoods for part of the experimental data \cite{quirouette2024does}, our approach deliberately avoids relying on such assumptions, offering a unified and flexible inference strategy applicable to diverse and potentially heterogeneous datasets.
 Using Gaussian Process (GP) surrogate modeling of the discrepancy between simulated and observed data, coupled with active acquisition of informative simulation points, BOLFI achieves a substantial speed-up over traditional methods.
 The total runtime was reduced to approximately two hours—21.5 times faster than the MCMC-based baseline—while maintaining high-quality posterior inference.